gabors-data-analysis/da_case_studies/README.md

 ## How to use

-On the [textbook's website](https://gabors-data-analysis.com/), we have detailed discussion of how to set up libraries, get data and code: [Overview of data and code](https://gabors-data-analysis.com/data-and-code/)
+All code available for R, Stata and Python.
 To see options for various languages, check out:

 1. **R** --  [How to run code in R ](ch00-tech-prep/da-setup-r.md)
 2. **Stata** -- [How to run code in Stata ](ch00-tech-prep/da-setup-stata.md)
 3. **Python** -- [How to run code in Python ](ch00-tech-prep/da-setup-python.md)

+On the [textbook's website](https://gabors-data-analysis.com/), we have detailed discussion of how to set up libraries, get data: [Overview of data and code](https://gabors-data-analysis.com/data-and-code/)

-## Status (11, August 2025)
+## Status

-**Change This!!**
-The [Latest release, 0.9.0 "Ethics Gradient"](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.8.3) was released on 25 November.
+The [Latest release, 0.9.0 "Ethics Gradient"](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.8.3) was released 14 August 2025.

-In the latest release we did some refactoring re Python and R codes.
-We continuously monitor bugs and do regular, if mostly minor updates.
+Overall, the transition to `seaborn` and `pyfixest` drove most of the **Python**‑side evolution, while the **R** side adopted `fixest`/`marginaleffects`. **Stata** materials remained largely stable, reflecting a focus on modernizing the Python and R components for reproducibility and ease of use.
+No Julia yet.
+See detailes in the changelog / release notes.

 ## Organization
 1. Each case study has a separate folder.